alex-florescu/CS351/specification/outline.md

 Tasks interrupted by Holidays or other priorities have been given a longer duration
 ## 5. Risks & Resources
 ### Potential Risks
-In order to prevent unexpected setbacks on the development of the product, a set of possible risks has been A set of potential risks has been identified, to
+In order to prevent unexpected setbacks on the development of the product, a set of possible risks has been considered:
  - The PC used for developing the audio system breaks and the progress is lost
     * Use a cloud storage method for both code base and documentation, such as GitHub to prevent any data loss
     * Do not leave the PC unsupervised in public areas